jake-scott/go-functional/README.md

 ## Retrieving results

-The caller can extract the Iterator from the last pipeline stage and use that to iterate over the results:
+The caller reads results from the Iterator from the last pipeline stage:

 ```go
 iter := results.Iterator()